ISUgenomics/bioinformatics-workbook/dataAnalysis/ComparativeGenomics/RepeatModeler_RepeatMasker.md

 # Repeatmodeler is a repeat-identifying software that can provide a list of repeat family sequences that can then be used to mask repeats in a genome with RepeatMasker.
-Things to consider with this software is that it can take a long time with large genomes (>1Gb==>96hrs on a 16node cpu).
+Things to consider with this software is that it can take a long time with large genomes (>1Gb==>96hrs on a 16 cpu node).
 You also need to set the correct parameters in repeatmodeler so that you get repeats that are not only grouped by family, but are also annotated.

 Repeatmodeler http://www.repeatmasker.org/RepeatModeler/
 RepeatMasker http://www.repeatmasker.org/RMDownload.html